gianko/hen-starter/README.md

 When you are ready run `yarn build` and zip our `/dist` folder that's it!

 ### Development hints

-To make it really responsive everything should be in percentages and inside the `.container`.
+To make it really responsive everything should be in percentages and inside the container `<div>`

-If you want you can change the `--max-width` css variable, but that's the maximun size on HEN at high resolutions.y
+### Feature Request

+If you got a feature request please open an issue, but keep in mind that this is a tech stack independent starter.